open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 the directory, create a file named `build.gradle.kts` with the following
 content:

-{{% alert color="info" %}} Please note that this example is built with Gradle, you might need to amend directory structure and pox.xml to run using Maven
+{{% alert title="Note" color="info" %}} The example is built using Gradle.
+You
+might need to amend the directory structure and `pom.xml` to run using Maven.
 {{% /alert %}}

 {{< tabpane text=true >}} {{% tab Gradle %}}